Code |

 Teaching Methodologies and Assessment Criteria |

-The sessions are organized by combining two complementary teaching techniques: (i) presentation and discussion classes (supported by slides and other supporting material made available through the e-content platform).
-Seminars to present research topics and topics related to the Visual Neurosciences.
-The evaluation includes a theoretical part in the form of a written test (includes quiz on thematic seminar topics) and the preparation of a scientific paper with oral presentation.
+Classes are organized combining complementary teaching techniques: (i) lectures and discussion (supported by slides and other materials made available through the e-content platform); (ii) laboratory classes (in anatomy laboratory with models and anatomic table) with presentation of research themes and topics related to Vision Neurosciences; (iii) self-learning in group work context, presentations, and scientific discussion.
+The assessment includes a theoretical part in the form of written tests, and the elaboration of scientific work with oral presentation.

 |